 Several studies have shown that regular cannabis users have a lower body mass index, smaller waist circumferences, and reduced risk of diabetes and obesity.
 A 2006 article in the Journal of AutoImmunity(2) showed that CBD on its own lowered the incidence of diabetes in lab rats.
 Then in 2015 an Israeli-American biopharmaceutical collective began stage 2 trials related to using CBD to treat diabetes.
 Research has demonstrated that CBD benefits weight loss by helping the body convert white fat into weight-reducing brown fat, and stabilizing sugar metabolism.

-Moreover, other antitumourigenic mechanisms of cannabinoids are currently emerging, showing their ability to interfere with tumour neovascularization, cancer cell migration, adhesion, invasion and metastasization.
-Dr speak for this means that it’s also been shown to stop tumors from feeding themselves, growing and spreading.
+Moreover, other antitumorigenic mechanisms of cannabinoids are currently emerging, showing their ability to interfere with tumor neovascularization, cancer cell migration, adhesion, invasion, and metastasization.
+Dr speak for this means that it’s also been shown to stop tumors from feeding themselves, growing, and spreading.
 Again, amazing.

 A 2006 study published in the Journal of Pharmacology and Experimental Therapeutics found for the first time that CBD potently and selectively inhibited the growth of different breast tumor cell lines and exhibited significantly less potency in non-cancer cells.
 Awesome.

 As I mentioned before, CBD can be preventative as well as curative which we see in a 2012 study which showed that animals treated with CBD were significantly less likely to develop colon cancer after being induced with carcinogens in a laboratory.
 I mean, come on you guys, this is amazing, right?